AlexaH88/harry-potter-adventure-game/README.md

 ### ***Content***

-- All game text content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88), but is obviously based on [JK Rowling's](https://en.wikipedia.org/wiki/J._K._Rowling) [Harry Potter](https://en.wikipedia.org/wiki/Harry_Potter) books.
+- All game text content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88), but is obviously based on [J.K.
+Rowling's](https://en.wikipedia.org/wiki/J._K._Rowling) [Harry Potter](https://en.wikipedia.org/wiki/Harry_Potter) books.

 - The following sites were used as references to write the game story:
   - [Wizarding World](https://www.wizardingworld.com/)